Getting started with Cloud Files and CDN

 You can now share the files within the container.

-Upload files to the container
+Upload files to a container

 - Click Upload Files and select the files to upload.